PLPAcademy/day-3-assignment-joanna-k-Chinyama/README.md

 C) curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 D) python --install pip

-What is the purpose of a virtual environment in Python?
+    The answer is C) curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py What is the purpose of a virtual environment in Python?

 A) To keep your projects organized in one folder
 B) To install Python in a different directory
 C) To separate project dependencies and avoid conflicts
 D) To enhance Python performance on your system

+    The answer is C) To separate project dependencies and avoid conflicts

 #MySQL Installation